DigitaleGesellschaft/jekyll-theme-conference/README.md

 If you prefer not to install the full Ruby/Jekyll toolchain locally, you can leverage [GitHub Actions](https://github.com/features/actions), GitHub's continuous integration platform.
 This repository includes several example GitHub Actions configuration files in the `_tools/` folder:

 - `build.yml`: This workflow automatically builds and optimizes the website whenever a new tag starting with `v` (e.g., `v2020.01.01`) is added.
 It then attaches the generated website as an archive to a release for easy download.
-Note that `purgecss.config.js` must also be copied to the project's root for this to work.
 - `test.yml`: This workflow automatically attempts to build the website upon a new pull request, making it suitable for use as a status check before merging.
 - `schedule.yml`: This workflow automatically generates schedule and content files when a new pull request includes a `schedule.json` file (refer to the 'Automatic Import' section for details).
 This enables quick content updates from [pretalx.com](https://pretalx.com/p/about/) exports.